Seddryck/NBi/_documentation/compare-tolerances-roundings.md

 ---
 layout: documentation
 title: Tolerances and roundings
-prev_section: special-generic-values
+prev_section: compare-special-generic-values
-next_section: intervals
+next_section: compare-intervals
-permalink: /docs/tolerances-roundings/
+permalink: /docs/compare-tolerances-roundings/
 ---
 ## Tolerances
 A tolerance can only be assigned to column defined as a *value* (meaning that a tolerance can't be applied to *key* columns) and, for the moment, is only supported for column defined with types *numeric* or *dateTime*.